Excel Export in ASP.NET CORE Pivot Table component

 Changing the pivot table style while exporting

-The Excel export provides an option to change colors for headers, caption and records in pivot table before exporting.
-In-order to apply colors, define theme settings in excelExportProperties object and pass it as a parameter to the excelExport method.
+The Excel export provides an option to change the colors of headers, captions, and records in a pivot table before exporting.
+To apply colors, define theme settings in excelExportProperties and pass it as a parameter to the excelExport method.

-By default, material theme is applied to exported Excel document.
+By default, the material theme is applied to the exported Excel document.

 <ejs-button id="excel" content="Export To Excel" isPrimary="true"></ejs-button>